ahw/vim-pbcopy/README.md

 vim-pbcopy
 ==========
-This is a Vim plugin that exposes a `cy` mapping in VISUAL mode which attempts to pipe the visual selection (via `ssh` if necessary) to the `pbcopy` command on a Mac OS X client.
+This is a Vim plugin that exposes a `cy` mapping in Visual mode and a `cy{motion}` mapping in Normal mode which both attempt to yank the selected/moved-over text and pipe it (via `ssh` if necessary) to the `pbcopy` command on a Mac OS X client.
 What does this mean?
-It means you can visually select a block of text in Vim, hit `cy`, and have the text available in your Mac OS X system clipboard.
-It also performs a simple `y` yank operation on the same visual selection so you'll have it in the default `"` yank register as well.
+It means you can use `cy` wherever you'd normally use `y` and have that text available in your Mac OS X system clipboard, whether you're working locally or remotely.
+It also performs a simple `y` yank operation on your selection so you'll have it in the default `"` yank register as well.

 Installation
 ------------